Behavior Cloning Under PD Control: A Finite-Horizon Theory of Gain-Dependent Error Amplification: Related Works

 \section{Related Works}

 \paragraph{Behavior cloning theory} Behavior cloning~\cite{pomerleau1989alvinn, 10.5555/647636.733043} learns a policy by supervised regression on expert state-action pairs.
 The foundational analysis of Ross and Bagnell~\cite{ross2010efficient} shows that the expected cost of the learned policy grows quadratically with horizon~$T$ from compounding errors, motivating interactive approaches such as DAgger~\cite{ross2011reduction}.
 Subsequent work refines these bounds under structural assumptions~\cite{spencer2021feedback, florence2022implicit}, sharpens the horizon dependence~\cite{foster2024behavior}, and links low-level dynamical stability to task-level guarantees~\cite{block2023provable}.
-Our analysis introduces the controller gain as a structural variable that modulates error propagation, a dimension absent from prior theory.
+Building on the controller-level mechanism identified in~\cite{bronars2026tune}, our analysis treats the controller gain as a structural variable in nonasymptotic BC error propagation.

 \paragraph{Impedance control} The interaction between compliance and task performance has a long history in robotics~\cite{hogan1984impedance, hogan1985impedance, khatib2003unified}, with variable impedance learning~\cite{bogdanovic2020learning, wu2021framework, kronander2013learning} adapting compliance during execution.
 Our contribution is orthogonal.
 We analyze how \emph{fixed} gains modulate the propagation of prediction errors during BC rollout.